texhex/CmsMsg/README.md

 # CmsMsg

-Example for using PowerShell CmsMessage cmdlets
+And example for using PowerShell CmsMessage cmdlets

 ## About

 [Protect-CmsMessage](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/protect-cmsmessage?view=powershell-5.1) and [Unprotect-CmsMessage](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/unprotect-cmsmessage?view=powershell-5.1) are default PowerShell 5.1 cmdlets for asymmetric cryptography based on [RFC5652](https://tools.ietf.org/html/rfc5652).

 In a nutshell, they use the public key from a certificate to encrypt data and use the private key of the same certificate to decrypt the data again.
-Since public keys can be distributed widely, this allows you to easily encrypt sensitive data and transfer the encrypted data using unsecure channels.
+Since public keys can be distributed widely, this allows you to encrypt sensitive information and transfer the encrypted data using unsecure channels.

 A good starting point to learn more about it are [PowerShell V5 New Feature: Protect/Unprotect-CmsMessage](https://rkeithhill.wordpress.com/2015/01/08/powershell-v5-new-feature-protectunprotect-cmsmessage/) by Keith Hill and [PowerShell: Encrypt and Decrypt Data by using Certificates (Public Key / Private Key)](https://sid-500.com/2017/10/29/powershell-encrypt-and-decrypt-data/) by Patrick Gruenauer.

+## Limitations

+The CmdMessage have several limitations.
+For one, it only support “text” (XML, CSV etc.) files, it’s not suitable for binary data.
+If you have binary data, you will need to Base64 encode it first.
+Besides, the operation only works reliable for small amounts of data and is rather slow.

+For details, please see “Limitations, Performance and Error Messages” in [PowerShell Protect-CmsMessage Example Code, Limitations and Errors]( https://cyber-defense.sans.org/blog/2015/08/23/powershell-protect-cmsmessage-example-code/comment-page-1/) by Jason Fossen.

 ## Creating the certificate